odoo/documentation/content/applications/sales/sales/send_quotations/quote_template.rst

 If working in a multi-company environment, use the :guilabel:`Company` field to designate to which company this quotation template applies.

+If a journal is set in the :guilabel:`Invoicing Journal` field, all sales orders with this template will invoice in that specified journal.
+If no journal is set in this field, the sales journal with the lowest sequence is used.

+If the :guilabel:`Online Signature` and/or :guilabel:`Online Payment` features are activated in the :guilabel:`Settings` (:menuselection:`Sales app --> Configuration --> Settings`), those options are
+available on quotation template forms.

+Check the box beside :guilabel:`Online Signature` to request an online signature from the customer to confirm an order.

+Check the box beside :guilabel:`Online Payment` to request an online payment from the customer to confirm an order.
+When :guilabel:`Online Payment` is checked, a new percentage field appears, in which a specific percentage of payment can be entered.

+Both options, :guilabel:`Online Signature` and :guilabel:`Online Payment` can be enabled simultaneously, in which case the customer must provide **both** a signature **and** a payment to confirm an order.

-In the :guilabel:`Recurrence` field, choose from a variety of pre-configured amounts of time (e.g.
-:guilabel:`Monthly`, :guilabel:`Quarterly`) to designate how often this quotation template should occur.
+In the :guilabel:`Recurring Plan` field, choose from a variety of pre-configured amounts of time (e.g. :guilabel:`Monthly`, :guilabel:`Quarterly`, etc.) to designate how often this quotation template should occur.

 .. note::
-   The :guilabel:`Recurrence` field **only** applies to subscription plans.
+   The :guilabel:`Recurring Plan` field **only** applies to subscription plans.
 For more information, check out the documentation on :doc:`../../subscriptions/plans`.

 Lines tab
 ---------